-What is a Sexual Harm Prevention Order (SHPO)?
+What is a Sexual Harm Prevention Order (SHPO) according to UK law?

 A Sexual Harm Prevention Order (SHPO) is normally made by the court at the time when it passes sentence on an offender that has either pleaded guilty or been found guilty of a relevant sexual offence.

 There is a specific list of which sexual offences can trigger the court having the discretion to make an SHPO – which includes:

 - Offences where sexual contact has taken place